-The data of this research can be explained into three perspectives.
+The data of this research can be explained in three perspectives.
 The first perspective, according to its type, this research uses quantitative data, namely data that is expressed in numbers and can be measured.
-The second perspective, based on the source of data acquisition, this study uses secondary data, namely data obtained from BPS survey reports in 2017, 2018, and 2019.
-The third perspective, based on the time period, this study uses panel data.
-Table 2 below presents the research variables along with their operational definitions and measurements.
+The second perspective, based on the source of data acquisition, this study uses secondary data, namely, data obtained from the National Agency of Statistics (2017, 2018, 2019) survey reports in 2017, 2018, and 2019.
+The third perspective, based on the period, this study uses panel data.
+Data analysis used panel regression model - common effect, with ordinary least squares method and the geographical as the unit data analysis.
+Data analysis was assisted by STATA software.
+Table 1 below presents the research variables along with their operational definitions and measurements.